 When exposed to oxygen through drainage or disturbance, these materials produce sulfuric acid, often releasing toxic quantities of iron, aluminium and other metals.

 Coastal acid sulfate soils are widespread along the NSW coast.
 They occur in mangrove flats, salt marshes and tea-tree swamps, and underlie coastal floodplains, including farmland and urban areas.

 Because of its estuarine origin, coastal acid sulfate soil material is only found at very low elevations, generally less than 1 metre above sea level.

 The OEH role in managing acid sulfate soils includes:

 Email firstname.lastname@example.org for:

-general information about acid sulfate soils
+- general information or technical advice about coastal acid sulfate soils.

-Page last updated: 26 February 2011
+Page last updated: 20 October 2015